dbdness/golang-chain/README.md

 * The blockchain has to be able to run on a network of distributed nodes (containers, virtual machines or cloud machines).

 * It should be possible to perform simple blockchain *actions*.
 Examples include:
-  * Adding transactions
+  * Adding transactions.
-  * Block mining
+  * Block mining.
     * At least two versions for mining - used for Proof of Work.

 ### Formal